SolutionGuidance/psm/code_of_conduct.md

 * [Karl Fogel](https://github.com/kfogel)
 * [Sumana Harihareswara](https://github.com/brainwane)
 * [James Vasile](https://github.com/jvasile)

+Contributors are also welcome and encouraged to contact the CoC team to ask for advice on speaking with another contributor to resolve a conflict directly.

 The team will will review reports, make inquiries and respond as best it can.
 The individuals on the CoC team will maintain reasonable